 Dogecoin started as a joke but has grown to be one of the best-performing assets in the crypto market.
-The coin is up more than 4269.38% year to date and is expected to achieve more milestones this year.
+The coin was up more than 3200% by the end of last year and is expected to achieve more milestones this year.

 So, while the coin is expected to have a rebound, the recent crash has left many wondering whether Dogecoin is much riskier than it seems.
 Will Dogecoin recover?
 Should you go ahead and invest?

 If you want to invest in Dogecoin DOGE quickly and easily, with 0% Commission, check out eToro Exchange!

 - Different Ways to Invest in Dogecoin

 - Why Should I Invest in Dogecoin?

 - Conclusion: So, Should I Invest in Dogecoin?

 Dogecoin is a cryptocurrency that was started as a joke by two software engineers in 2013.
 The coin was inspired by a meme of a Shibu Inu Japanese dog and was created to be a ‘lighthearted’ version of Bitcoin.

 Dogecoin is often referred to as a joke because it is a direct copy of Bitcoin and doesn’t have a whitepaper that outlines what it is trying to achieve or what problems it wants to solve in the financial industry.